 Timetac do not produce their own hardware, but the company has a ‘Green IT philosophy’meaning they make sure their software is compatible with existing IT infrastructure.

 One major benefit of using TimeTac is its excellent user manual with a searchable help function, meaning a system can be installed and operational in minutes.

 Pricing is not the most competitive, but there is a free trial for 30 days.
 After this, employee time tracking will cost roughly £3 per employee and project tracking £6 – 8.
 Leave tracking will cost you an extra £1 – £1.50.
 A monthly base fee of around £12 to £15 per account comes with more options.

 Best for scalability

 Kronos is arguably the most well known of employee clocking systems.
-The company is based in the US but have offices all over the world.
+The company is based in the US but has offices all over the world.